Transfer Learning in Infinite Width Feature Learning Networks: Setting and related works for Bayesian NNs

 On the contrary, here we study the effect of mean-field ($\mu P$) parameterization to transfer learning in the overparameterized limit.
-As clarified by Eq.~\eqref{eq::bayes_freeenergy_tl}, we scale the likelihood by $N$ in order to ensure we get a non-trivial contribution from the likelihood in the infinite width limit, and we scale the network readout with $\gamma_0 N$ (see Eq.~\eqref{eq::NN}).
+As clarified by Eq.~\eqref{eq::bayes_freeenergy_tl}, we scale the likelihood by $N$ in order to ensure we get a non-trivial contribution from the likelihood in the infinite width limit, and we scale the network readout with $\gamma_0 N$.
 The form of our posterior combined with the parameterization we choose allows us to get a theory of feature learning where kernels adapt to data in a non-trivial manner even when $P = \Theta_N (1)$.
-In fact, as clarified in~\cite{lauditi2025adaptive}, the posterior of Eq.~\eqref{eq::bayes_posterior} do not recover the NNGP lazy kernel, and the effect of transfer learning remains non-negligible in our theory at finite $P$.
+In fact, as clarified in~\citep{lauditi2025adaptive}, the posterior of Eq.~\eqref{eq::bayes_posterior} do not recover the NNGP lazy kernel, and the effect of transfer learning remains non-negligible in our theory at finite $P$.
 Our theory do not require any Gaussian Equivalence assumptions on the pre-activation distribution.
-Indeed, as we clarify in Sec.~\ref{sec::bayesian_theory}, the combined effect of feature and transfer learning leads to non-Gaussian pre-activations.
+Indeed, the combined effect of feature and transfer learning leads to non-Gaussian pre-activations.
 We get a set of saddle point equations for the kernels of both source ($\mathcal{T}_1$) and downstream ($\mathcal{T}_2$) tasks that have to be solved self-consistently.
-Thus, the kernels in our theory are not fixed but adapt to data, because representation learning shapes the pre-activation distribution, contrarily to what happens in the theories of~\cite{ingrosso2025statistical,shan2025orderparametersphasetransitions}.
+Thus, the kernels in our theory are not fixed but adapt to data, because representation learning shapes the pre-activation distribution.